Frances Guignard Gibbes: Early life and education

-Gibbes was born on October 12, 1870 in Columbia, South Carolina.
+Gibbes was born on October 12, 1870, in Columbia, South Carolina.
 Her parents were Jane Allen Mason and Wade Hampton Gibbes, and she had a brother named Frank H. Gibbes.
 She grew up in the Southern United States, with ancestry from Virginia and the Carolinas.
 As a girl, she attended private schools.

-Around 1893, the South Carolina General Assembly "mandated that women should be allowed to attend [South Carolina College] as special students".
+In 1893, the South Carolina General Assembly "mandated that women should be allowed to attend [South Carolina College] as special students".
 Two years later, the college's Board of Trustees made the decision to allow female students into the school.
 At the time, Gibbes wanted to become a writer, so she applied to South Carolina College after the general assembly passed the bill.
 Later that year, on September 24, 1895, Gibbes received permission to take a course.

 The president of the school, James Woodrow, wrote to Gibbes' father, advising her to withdraw due to the fact that she was the only woman to have registered for classes.
 Woodrow further explained in his letter that faculty and students were against having women enter the college, and that it would be an uncomfortable experience if Gibbes entered the school.

 Gibbes decided to continue with her plans to attend the college, and became the first woman to enroll at the school.
 She attended classes at South Carolina College from 1895 to 1899, leaving without a degree.
 Afterwards, she moved to Washington, where she lived with a friend, worked, and continued to write.

 Gibbes later lived in Boston, where she studied drama and poetry under Josephine Peabody.